 Wind speeds affect quantification of methane emissions, depending on sensor type and deployment.
 Wind speed and/or direction will also impact the uncertainty of measurements.
-Some recent tests evaluate the probability of detection (PoD) at a given emission threshold depending on the wind conditions (see Section 4.5.2).
+Some recent tests evaluate the Probability of Detection (PoD) at a given emission threshold depending on the wind conditions (see Section 4.5.2).
 When available, these results are presented in the technology filtering tool.
 Wind direction and speed need to be carefully considered when interpreting results.

 Wind condition is not a direct filter in the technology filtering tool.
-However, recommended wind speeds and details about the effects of wind are provided in the technology data sheets.
+However, recommended minimum and maximum wind speeds and details about the effects of wind are provided in the technology data sheets to detail the operating envelope in which the technology will be able to perform reliably.